gladly-team/tab-cmp/README.md

 ## Get Started

-TODO: how to add this to a project
+TODO: how to add this to a project.

 ## API